 - If the college you are applying to has a December deadline (deadlines vary), complete your admission application.
-Give the teachers who are writing letters of recommendation stamped, addressed envelopes for mailing your reference letters. - Begin checking the bulletin board, announcements, and Mr. Baxter's web page for scholarship applications. - Plan to visit the colleges in which you are most interested.
+Give the teachers who are writing letters of recommendation stamped, addressed envelopes for mailing your reference letters. - Begin checking the bulletin board, announcements, and counselor web page for scholarship applications. - Plan to visit the colleges in which you are most interested.